dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-19-arm-programming.md

 ### Smartphones

 If you have a smartphone, it is most likely equipped with an ARM-based CPU running its OS natively.

-- Samsung uses [Exynos](https://en.wikipedia.org/wiki/Exynos) ARM-based system-on-chips.
+- Samsung uses [Qualcomm Snapdragon](https://en.wikipedia.org/wiki/Qualcomm_Snapdragon) CPUs and [Exynos](https://en.wikipedia.org/wiki/Exynos) ARM-based system-on-chips.
 - Apple uses [Apple Silicon](https://en.wikipedia.org/wiki/Apple_Silicon) ARM-architecture system-on-chip and system-in-package processors.
 - Huawei uses Kirin CPUs via [HiSilicon](https://en.wikipedia.org/wiki/HiSilicon), all of which use ARM instruction set architectures.
 - Xiaomi uses [ARM CPUs](https://www.arm.com/products/silicon-ip-cpu) directly, or [Qualcomm Snapdragon](https://en.wikipedia.org/wiki/Qualcomm_Snapdragon) CPUs using the ARM instruction set.

 This is one of the reasons why the number of shipped ARM-based processors is [10 times greater](https://siliconangle.com/2020/06/26/exiting-x86-apple-microsoft-embracing-arm-based-pc/) than x86 processors.

-This will allow Apple to have all its mobile apps running on PC as well.
+The fact Apple is also preparing to use ARM on PC will allow using all its mobile apps on PC as well.

 ### Power consumption